 Not quite your areas?
 Find a path closer to home with this handy resource.

-Image credit: Rangituhi / Colonial Knob by Johnny Hendrikus, Mt Victoria by Johnny hendrikus, Colonial Knob by Jay French, Hutt River Trail by Jay French
+Image credit: Rangituhi / Colonial Knob and Mt Victoria by Johnny Hendrikus, Colonial Knob by Jay French, Hutt River Trail by Jay French